-There are some default applications like Reminder or Alarm to aid you.
+If you have an iOS device, there are apps like Reminder or Alarm to aid you.
 But they don’t necessary do the right job.
-I would advocate going with schedule text messages.
+I would advocate going with automating your text messages.
+In other words, schedule your text messages ahead of time, so you don’t have to remind yourself in the future.

 What it does is allowing you to schedule text messages on your iPhone.
 This tweak works in close collaboration with Ryan Petrich’s Activator to set things up behind the curtain.